storj/docs/src/pages/dcs/how-tos/acronis-integration-guide/index.md

 ## Connecting to Storj via Backup Gateway

-Before you proceed, make sure that the destination storage has enough space for backups.
+Before proceeding, ensure the destination storage has enough space for backups.

 To set up Backup Gateway, do the following: